AaditAntony/notepad-flutter/README.md

 // create the file called index.html with the basic content
 // use git add .
 // do the commit message
+// now add the additonal create content using git add .
+// do the commit message for the branch